-This article is part of our SaaS Business Startup Guide—a curated list of articles to help you plan, start, and grow your SaaS business!
+This article is part of our SaaS Business Startup Guide—a list of articles to help you plan, start, and grow your SaaS business!

 Communities and networking

 SaaStr is one of the largest communities in business software.
 Founded by Jason Lemkin, SaaStr initially started after Lemkin answered questions on Quora and ran a Wordpress blog.
 The community grew over time and now includes online resources, meet-ups, and large scale events.

 Discover what the SaaStr Academy has to offer in this community with everything you need to grow your business.

 If you’ve always wished there was a Reddit-style community for entrepreneurs in the SaaS space, you’ll love Growthhackers.